 My name is Emily.
 In summer 2014 I decided to make the drastic decision to leave my corporate marketing job to pursue a career in fitness.
-I began by getting my National Academy of Sports Medicine (NASM) Personal Training Certification.
-This decision was not impulsive, becoming a voice in the health and fitness industry has been a long-time dream of mine.
+Though it happened quickly, this decision was not impulsive, becoming a voice in the health and fitness industry has been a long-time dream of mine.

 Since a very young age I have been fascinated with health and fitness.
 Unfortunately, it began with a very unhealthy view of food, weight, and body image.
 I remember being 13 years old, in the 7th grade, and was alarmed when I noticed how my stomach stuck out from my tube top in a photo.
 All the other girls in the photo still had stick-thin bodies that hadn’t matured nearly as much as mine.
 You could say I was an “early bloomer” to put it simply.
 In no way was I actually overweight or would even be considered chubby, but I misunderstood the attention on my growing chest or my developing hips.
 Plus, the 3+ hours daily I spent looking in full-length mirrors at dance rehearsals didn’t help.

 The early ages of online search engines made it easy for a young teenager to find how to restrict calories and lose weight, and that is exactly what I did.
 The weight came off fast once I learned how to calculate calories, an unfortunate discovery that would result in years of calorie counting and restricting.
 And, something I still struggle with on occasion.
 1500 calories per day turned into 1200 which dwindled down near 1000.
 I was miserable, I didn’t have the energy for my now 5+ hours of dance rehearsal 5 – 6 times per week and I distanced myself from social situations.